 The family also includes Prince Joachim, Queen Margrethe’s younger son, and his wife Princess Marie.
 Queen Margrethe’s grandchildren are notable members of the royal family as well.

-Since September 2022, Queen Margrethe changed change the royal titles of some of her grandchildren, specifically those of Prince Joachim and Princess Marie, from prince and princess to count and countess of Monpezat, allowing them to pursue private lives free of royal duties while still maintaining their place in the line of succession.
+In September 2022, Queen Margrethe changed change the royal titles of some of her grandchildren, specifically those of Prince Joachim and Princess Marie, from prince and princess to count and countess of Monpezat, allowing them to pursue private lives free of royal duties while still maintaining their place in the line of succession.

 Read more about that later: What was the Danish royal family feud?